Rails-Designer/perron-site/app/content/resources/copyable-code-processor.md

 ---
 type: snippet
-name: Add copy button to your code blocks
+title: Add copy button to your code blocks
 description: This snippet adds a processor to add a copy-button to your code-blocks.
 Powered by Attractive.js.
 ---